degrado-lab/easyMD/README.md

 ## Installation

-First, download and extract the latest release file onto your computer or compute cluster.
+First, download and extract the latest [release file](https://github.com/degrado-lab/easyMD/releases/latest), easyMD_vX.X.X.tar.gz, onto your computer or compute cluster.

+Extract the directory with `tar xzf easyMD_vX.X.X.tar.gz`

 Once extracted, you will see three files:
-- easyMD.sif : this is the Apptainer virtual machine which contains all of the easyMD software.
-- easyMD_setup.sh: this script configures your Wynton profile to run properly.
+- easyMD_setup.sh: this script configures your Wynton profile to run properly, and dowloads the virtual machine containing all the software.
 - prep_and_run_template.ipynb: A template Jupyter notebook to prepare and begin an MD simulation.

 On Wynton, run the setup script with the following commands: